precice/aste/docs/README.md

 ```

 The above configuration file is an example of a participant with one mesh.
 The user can add as many meshes as required.

+#### Step by Step Guide for Replay Mode

+The replay mode only supports explicit coupling schemes.

+##### Step 1: Setup export of your original coupling

+Set vtk or vtu export of the participant you want to replace using preCICE export flag see [Export Configuration](https://precice.org/configuration-export.html)

+##### Step 2: Prepare your ASTE Configuration file

+Prepare an ASTE configuration for the solver which will be replaced.
+See above for ASTE configuration format.

+#### Step 3: Run your solver and ASTE

+Run your solver and ASTE as usual preCICE coupling.
+At this stage ASTE would work like a solver.
+Instead of calculation it would just only read from your export mesh data and use them for coupling.

 ### precice-aste-evaluate